top of page

 contact

-brain on holiday was created by the Italian illustrator Alberto Ruggieri, who generously granted permission for its use by the Brain Modulation Lab.
+Brain on Holiday was created by the illustrator Alberto Ruggieri, who generously granted permission for its use by the Brain Modulation Lab.

 For other examples of Mr. Ruggieri's work, visit: albertoruggieri.net